Pregnancy Yoga Manchester, Oldham, Gorton

 Yes!!
 Light meal is best, but it’s most important to keep your blood sugar up – fasting is not recommended in pregnancy and your yoga practice is there to support the pregnancy not work against it.
 Follow your instinct.

 How much does it cost?
-Current cost is £42.50 for a 6 weeks course, concessions and skill swaps available, please enquire.
+Please check the event pages, as cost varies between venues - concessions and skill swaps are always available, please enquire.
 Ask about paying in installments & please do not let cost be a barrier to attending.
 I am happy to work with you to make it possible.